Dre Campbell Farm

 Picture via flickr.com

-Initial symptoms include interveinal chlorosis of the younger leaves, which turns them yellow with pale green veins.
+Initial symptoms show interveinal chlorosis in younger leaves.
+This makes them yellow with pale green veins.
 Plants may also be shorter and have fewer leaves.

-Manganese deficiency, like iron deficiency, occurs in poorly drained soils and can also occur in soils with too much agricultural lime.
+Manganese deficiency, like iron deficiency, occurs in poorly drained soils and in soils with too much agricultural lime.

-You can buy treatments to increase manganese in the soil naturally.
+You can buy treatments to naturally increase manganese in the soil.

 11. Molybdenum